cjmet/AhMediaPlayer/README.md

 * Extra Wholesale Bag of Salt:
   * Advice from earlier than Dec 2023 may be outdated or even incorrect.
   * However, a fair amount of earlier advice and info on Xamarin can still be helpful.
 Just use it with extreme caution, particularly on any more complicated issues.
-* Disable windows app virtualization of the %appdata filesystem.
+* Disable windows app virtualization of the %AppData file-system.
 This options does not appear to be available in MAUI, only older UWP.

 <br>

 ## Dev Blog
+* Alpha Search Bar.
+We'll improve this more later, and integrate it with the playlists.
+* LineItem is a Lambda Expression, and it isn't supported in EF Core Either.
+* >"The LINQ expression 'DbSet<Song>()
+    .Where(s => s.LineItem.ToLower().Contains(___searchText_0))' could not be translated.
+Additional information: Translation of member 'LineItem' on entity type 'Song' failed.
+This commonly occurs when the specified member is unmapped.
+Either rewrite the query in a form that can be translated, or switch to client evaluation explicitly by inserting a call to 'AsEnumerable', 'AsAsyncEnumerable', 'ToList', or 'ToListAsync'.
+See https://go.microsoft.com/fwlink/?linkid=210103"*
+* >"In Entity Framework Core, the Contains method used in LINQ queries does not support the StringComparison enumeration.
+However, you can use the ToUpper or ToLower methods to perform a case-insensitive comparison. "
 * Updated the messageBox and started sending log messages to it.
 Then some general code cleanup
 * Change the default log level to debug.
 Use the info level more carefully.
 * Worked on Playlists, Playlist switching, and many various small things.
 * There are many inconsistencies in the various methods.
-Even within the same method various behaviours can vary.
-One version of webview autoloads while the other does not, etc.
+Even within the same method various behaviors can vary.
+One version of WebView auto-loads while the other does not, etc.
 * 🤬 Rewrote the Log Viewer for the third time.
   * The original idea was in theory very simple:
     ```
-    WebView webView = new WebView();
+    WebView WebView = new WebView();
-    webView.Source = AhLog._logFilePath;
+    WebView.Source = AhLog._logFilePath;
-    this.Content = webView;
+    this.Content = WebView;
     _ = Task.Run(async () => { while (true) {
         await Task.Delay(1000);
-        await this.Dispatcher.DispatchAsync(() => webView.Reload());
+        await this.Dispatcher.DispatchAsync(() => WebView.Reload());
     } } );
     ```
   * The Reality ended up far different.
     * The first version took a day or two, a hundred lines and tons of debugging.
 The second version took about a day with more debugging.
 This third version only took an hour or two, and it's by far the best iteration.
-On the positive side of things, I did learn many many things along the way.
+On the positive side of things, I did learn many things along the way.
 * Added FileLoop and (simple) file change detection.
 This would perhaps be better with a FileSystemWatcher, but it's already 100 lines long and complicated enough.
 And I'm probably going to throw it away and completely rewrite it anyway.
 I just wanted to finish this path to learn everything I could from it.
-* Don't write to the logfile inside the loop that reads your log file. 😉
+* Don't write to the log-file inside the loop that reads your log file. 😉
 * Using ListView and StreamReader inside the Second Window
   * `while (DataWindow.Height < 1) await Task.Delay(25);` To make sure the window is open before trying to access it.
   * MUST use `ObserverableCollection`, and MUST use `await Dispatcher.DispatchAsync`, (or at least use {Dispatch(); await Task.Delay(1)}, when running on a different thread.